MobileCloudNetworking/mobaas/README.md

  * `cloud_controller`
    * `nb_api`: The URL to the North-bound API of the [CloudController](https://git.mobile-cloud-networking.eu/cloudcontroller/mcn_cc_api)

+This service manager framework assumes that the bundle supplied will be deployed using git.

 ## Usage

 To see what services are available by the service provider you need to query the service registry.